SC176 - Metro Network Evolution

 Explain the impact that these new services will have on metro network traffic patterns and network architectures.

 Differentiate between the meaning of IP, Ethernet and optical ‘services’ versus IP, Ethernet and optical ‘infrastructure’.

 Identify the key networking technologies used to build next generation metro networks, including DWDM, OTN, Ethernet and IP/MPLS.

 Describe how packet and optical technologies are converging to implement efficient networks.

 Discuss different metro application scenarios, including evolving distributed cloud network architectures.

 This course is intended for network architects and planners from service providers, engineering and marketing staff to network equipment providers, technologists with an interest in the evolution of networks, industry analysts, and financial analysts.

 Loudon Blair is Senior Director of Corporate Strategy at Ciena.
 Since joining the company in 1997, he has performed several roles in the development of Ciena’s networking products.
 He has also worked at Iridium, BT and Hitachi.
-He has been a long-term contributor to OFC/NFOEC, was general co-chair for OFC/NFOEC in 2008 and is current OFC Steering Committee Chair.
+He has been a long-term contributor to OFC/NFOEC, was general co-chair for OFC/NFOEC in 2008 and OFC Steering Committee Chair from 2014 through 2017.